 Americans, Canadians, and most Europeans will notice this.
 In the UK, a 30-minute car ride is considered longer than average, and a 4-hour drive is a day’s worth.
 Despite this, it only takes 15 hours to drive from one end of the country to the other.

 The UK has a long history of immigration, resulting in a very diverse population.
 It’s illegal to discriminate against people based on race or ethnicity (among other characteristics), which has led to the UK being generally very tolerant.

 Final thoughts on living in the UK

-It has high standards of living, a mild climate, lovely towns and villages for healthy active retirement and good opportunities for businesses and professionals.
+It has high living standards, a mild climate, lovely towns and villages for healthy, active retirement and good opportunities for businesses and professionals.

 When assessing your options for living in the UK, it can help to travel around to check out different areas.
 Luckily, this isn’t too difficult because it’s a fairly small country!